Pledjar becomes the first fundraising round-up platform, using open banking technology, to be given direct FCA accreditation.

 Pledjar allows charities to sign-up for free and take advantage of the platform without having to invest in developing their own digital solutions.
 As charities look for new ways of fundraising, following the decline of donation streams since Covid-19, the accredited Pledjar digital solution comes at a great time – whilst also giving charities confidence through the FCA accreditation.

 Pledjar is now looking to use their new status and scale further by offering support to School PTAs and corporate foundations.
-The Pledjar app is available to download now from for Apple and Android app stores and more information can be found online at www.pledjar.com.
+The Pledjar app is available to download now from the Apple and Android app stores and more information can be found online at www.pledjar.com.